gnairooze/learning-cards/code/LearningCards/LearningCards/readme.md

 2.4.
 Font size
 2.5.
 Background color
 2.6.
 Window position and if it is maximized
 2.7.
+Set window always on top
+2.8.
 Content alignment
-2.8.
+2.9.
 Location alignment
+2.10.
+Set the window title

 # Releases

+## 1.11

+1. Add Always on top

 ## 1.10